What Happens if I’ve Been Injured on My Way To or From Home?

 Consult the experts

 At Lifestyle Injury Lawyers, compensation claims are our specialty.
-Gold Coast Personal Injury Lawyers have represented many clients making journey claims for injuries sustained on their way to or from work, and can help advise you of your chances of success as well as gather the necessary evidence in order to make a successful claim.
+Personal Injury Lawyers have represented many clients making journey claims for injuries sustained on their way to or from work, and can help advise you of your chances of success as well as gather the necessary evidence in order to make a successful claim.

 If you have any queries or concerns after reading the information in this article, please contact our friendly, professional team today on 1800 491 688 for an initial consultation.